Runaway and Missing Children Bill

 Overview

-The Runaway and Missing Children Bill aims to improve the safeguarding of children who have run away, are missing, or have been taken away from their responsible adult.
-It mandates the Secretary of State to implement better information collection, reporting, and coordination among relevant agencies.
+The Runaway and Missing Children Bill aims to improve the safeguarding of runaway and missing children in England and Wales by requiring the Secretary of State to coordinate information gathering and responses among relevant agencies like the police and local authorities.

 Description